Gain an academic and practical understanding for meeting the challenges of working as a chaplain across a range of contexts.

 - Part or full-time

 - 2 years full-time or part-time equivalent

-As a graduate of this Masters, you will be attractive to potential employers due to having experienced the breadth of a university degree.
-This course will enhance your qualifications and open opportunities for you to work as a chaplain in schools, hospitals, prisons, aged care, and many other work places.
+As a graduate of this course, you will be attractive to potential employers due to having experienced the breadth of a university degree.
+This course will enhance your qualifications and open opportunities for you to work as a chaplain in schools, hospitals, prisons, aged care and a variety of other work places.

 - Perth Campus (some units external)

 - Mid-year start available (International students)

 Each course has a number of credit points that must be completed for you to graduate.
 Find out what’s required to meet the credit points for this course.

 At Murdoch, you pay for the individual units you enrol in, not an overall course fee.
 The total cost of your course will therefore vary depending on what units you choose.
 Use our online Course Fee Calculator to estimate the amount you will need to pay.